Is IPv6 implemented by the service provider?

 Unfortunately, not all the manufacturers are ready to provide such a choice to the client and in the best of cases are confined to tunneling and dynamic/static configuration, and in the worst cases – only to the dynamic one.

 Regarding the unstable work mentioned above, please note that the client, by default, is given a subnet with the /64 prefix, which could contain 18446744073709551616 network addresses.
-The address space is large enough, however, in case of some manufacturers changing of the network prefix both upward (/63, /64) or downward (/61, /60) will result in unstable equipment operation.
+The address space is large enough, however, in the case of some manufacturers changing the network prefix both upward (/63, /64) or downward (/61, /60) will result in unstable equipment operation.

 Why can’t one stop using the IPv4 address?